shayansadullah/saucelabs-playwright/README.md

 # SauceLabs Javascript and Cucumber filtering and purchase

-Saucelabs is a simple project for ordering and purchasing clothing items.
-This ensures that the most and least expenisve items (after being orderd from most expensive to least expensive) are included
+Saucelabs javascript is a simple project for ordering and purchasing clothing items.
+This ensures that the most and least expenisve items (after being orderd from most expensive to least expensive) are included in the checkout process.

 ## Installation